kevi8991/kevi8991.github.io/_posts/blog/2017-12-05-work-ethic.md

 Lately, I've been struggling with getting myself to the piano to practice.
 Also, I've been having difficulty getting myself to the computer to write up my papers... and sometimes, I just don't feel like getting out of bed.

 Anyway, I obviously have issues with procrastination; this is simply a fact of life.
-But I also have an odd tendency to binge on one of my commitments while ignoring all of my other responsibilities for extended periods of time--
+But I also have an odd tendency to binge on one of my commitments or hobbies while ignoring all of my other responsibilities for extended periods of time--and now it's time to stop editing my blog and get back to work.